VIEW OUR PROGRAMS

 Letters of Recommendation

-- This step is waived for all Fall 2021 applicants (for more information, click here).
-Take the GRE General Test- Applicants should take all three divisions of the GRE and score in the 50th percentile or above on the verbal reasoning division (please note: November 1st is the last date to take the test to ensure that your official scores are reported by the December 1st deadline)
+- Take the GRE General Test- Applicants should take all three divisions of the GRE.
+There are no minimum requirements for the exam.
+(Please note: November 1st is the last date to take the test to ensure that your official scores are received by the December 1st deadline)

-- Take the GACE Program Admission Assessment by November 1st; report scores to Georgia State University (code 5090) unless exempt with SAT/ACT/GRE.
-GACE (or exemption) is required for applicants who do not currently meet certification requirements in Georgia.
+- Take the GACE Program Admission Assessment on or before November 1st; report scores to Georgia State University (code 5090)

 - Create an account with CSDCAS

-- Complete & submit the CSDCAS Application; pay $125 application fee
+- Complete & submit the CSDCAS Application; pay the application fee

 - Create a profile for the GSU/CAS-Liaison Graduate Application